 Interdisciplinary Research Groups

 Interdisciplinary Research Groups are intended to support scholarly collaboration among faculty and graduate students from different departments on shared scholarly interests that cross disciplines.
 These groups meet regularly throughout the year and designate 1 convener or 2 co-conveners to provide leadership, one of whom must be a faculty member.
-The Center offers support by assisting in booking meeting space, covering the cost of meals during lunch meetings, and providing the opportunity to apply for funds related to visiting speakers.
-Each research group will develop a web page to be housed on the Center website, describing its overall project, individual programs, schedule for the semester, as well as contact information of the organizers for those interested in joining the group.
+The Center offers support by assisting in booking meeting spaces and covering the cost of meals during meetings.
+Prior to each Fall and Spring semesters, each Interdisciplinary Research Group provides content for updating their webpage on the Center's website, describing the overall project, individual programs, schedule for the semester, as well as contact information for convener(s) of the group.
 Groups are free to determine their own goals, which may include the workshopping of papers, the development of an interdisciplinary research project, etc.

 Guest Speaker Funding